 - Legislative bill information

 Brainstorm with a committee of your peers, "what is the goal of this event?"
-Is it to provide information, motivate people for a specific action, increase membership, raise awareness of the ACLU in your community or to celebrate a victory?
+Is it to provide information, motivate lawmakers on a specific action, increase rapid response teams, raise awareness of issues you care about in your community or to celebrate a victory?
+Whatever your goal is, name it and stick to it.

-Choosing the right location for your event depends on whom you’d like to attend and the particular environment you want to create.
-Find a home that is big enough for your guests to be comfortable, but not so large that it is difficult for people to participate in a group discussion.
-Other factors to consider when selecting a space include parking, access to public transportation and the distance your guests must travel to get there.
-Make sure the space you select is wheelchair-accessible.
+Choosing the right location for your event depends on whom must attend and the particular environment you want to create.
+Find a home or event space that is big enough for your guests to be comfortable, but not so large that it is difficult for people to participate in a group discussion.
+Other factors to consider when selecting a space include parking, access to public transportation, ADA accessibility, and the distance your guests must travel to get there.
+If you're looking for a place to host that is free of charge and open to the public, send us an email to firstname.lastname@example.org with the subject line: "House Party" and your city's name.
+We'll help you find a place!

-Getting people to your event is just as important as planning the program.
-Your event cannot be successful if people don't know it is happening.
-When hosting a small event for a group of friends and neighbors, send personal e-mails and make phone calls.
-When applicable, you may also make a private or public Facebook event to bring in folks you might not be as familiar with, or use it as a way to inspire others to follow suit.
+Getting people to your event is just as important as planning the program, or booking the catering.
+Your event cannot be successful if people don't know it is happening or where it is.
+When hosting a small event for a group of friends and neighbors, send personal e-mails and make phone calls to remind folks.
+When applicable, you may create a private or public Facebook event to bring in attendees you might not be as familiar with, or use it as a way to inspire others to follow suit.
+Posters hung around your community are also wonderful ways to bring awareness to your work.

-- Describe the Event: A basic, brief description, as simple as “Letter Writing Party” or "Debate Watch Party."
+- Describe and name the event: a basic, brief description, as simple as “Letter Writing Party” or "Debate Watch Party" is great.
+Follow up with a brief description of goals, what you'll have there, and if anyone needs to bring supplies.

-If your guests won’t know each other, encourage them to wear name tags.
-Make them beforehand if you know who is attending, or put out blank name badges or stickers along with a few markers and ask guests to create their own.
-Name tags will make it easier for guests to learn each other’s names and will allow you to call on people during the group discussion.
-Contact us and we will gladly provide you with name tags.
+Chances are your guests won’t know each other.
+Encourage them to wear name tags!
+You can certainly write them out beforehand if you know who is attending, or put out blank name badges or stickers along with a few markers and ask guests to create their own.
+Name tags will make it easier for guests to learn each other’s names, pronouns, and will allow you to call on people during the group discussions.

 While not absolutely necessary, guests always appreciate refreshments.
 You can keep it as simple as coffee and sodas, with store-bought cookies or pastries.
 If you hold your event at a local coffee shop or restaurant, owners may donate some drinks and snacks.